s546652/GDP-1-Project_Team_1/DataBase/ReadMe.md

   <p> Tried creating a table but failed to create one, tryong to debug errors from the code.

+    **09/23/2022**

   <p>Researching on database hosting applications like Back4app and blueHost and how to connect it to a Database.</p><br>
   Sites:<br>
   <a href="https://www.back4app.com/docs/database-hub/connect">How to connect Back4app to a Database</a><br>
   <a href="https://codewithchris.com/iphone-app-connect-to-mysql-database/">The Best Way to Connect Your iOS App to MySQL Database</a><br>

+  <p> Also tried connecting the Database using SQLite using Swift but failed due to multiple errors, Since SQLite is not a centralized database searching for an online Host platform to store data.
+We also came across cordate tried to connect it using SQLite but after detailed research came to the conclusion that Core Data is just a framework and so we cannot use it as source database.</p>